Skip to main content

 Your First Move: Prove You Were on an Active Ride

-The Path When Another Driver Hits Your Uber
+When Another Driver Hits Your Uber

 Scene of a car accident with a damaged white vehicle, an ambulance, and emergency personnel.

-• The Underinsured Driver: The at-fault driver has a tiny $25,000 policy, but your bills are $100,000.
-We take their full $25,000, then immediately file an underinsured motorist claim against Uber’s policy to recover the remaining $75,000.
+• Underinsured driver: The at-fault driver has a small policy but your bills run much higher.
+You collect their limits, then file an underinsured motorist claim against Uber's coverage for the remainder.

-Insurance Companies Only Have One Move Against You
+The One Move Insurers Have Against You

-Your Immediate Next Steps to Secure the Claim
+Your Immediate Next Steps

 Woman driving a car, looking at her smartphone, with text 'PRESERVE EVIDENCE' overlayed.